Natural Assets within Exeter

 Bursting with culture, history and popular tourist attractions, Exeter is an ancient city in South West England.
 Due to being located within rural Devon, the City of Exeter is commonly recognised as ‘the countryside city’.
 Likewise, it also has an uncommon mix of urban and rural features throughout the city, making for an aesthetically pleasing and environmentally friendly place to live.

 Continuing the trend of combining natural assets with new developments, planning projects across Exeter City remain in full flow.
-However, as it is important to ensure that these developments don’t entirely tarnish the state of biodiversity in the city, Exeter City Council prevent projects that intend on needlessly harming the environment.
+However, as it is important to ensure that these developments don’t entirely tarnish the state of biodiversity in the city, Exeter City Council prevent projects that intend to needlessly harm the environment.

 Exeter City Council Tree Preservation Orders

-As trees and hedges on development sites can act as an obstacle to planning projects, the Exeter City Council clearly outlines the policies in regards to building in areas that house these natural assets.
-The two common methods that local councils typically protect trees from being unnecessarily relocated or destroyed are through creating conservation areas for certain locations and placing specific trees under Tree Preservation Orders (TPOs).
+As trees and hedges on development sites can act as an obstacle to planning projects, the Exeter City Council clearly outlines the policies in regard to building in areas that house these natural assets.
+The two common methods that local councils typically protect trees from being unnecessarily relocated or destroyed are through creating conservation areas for certain locations and placing specific trees under tree preservation orders (TPOs).

 If a tree is situated within a conservation area or under an existing TPO, the council will need to be contacted before any development work that could impact these trees is carried out.
 Refusal to go through this process prior to disrupting trees within these criteria is a criminal offence.
 However, while it may be concerning that a development could inadvertently breach relevant policies, booking a tree survey with a qualified arboriculturist will enable you to avoid any potential problems.